soniah/blog/content/posts/2010-01-19-salary-vs-contract-rates.md

 tags:
   - employment
 ---
-I&#8217;ve always wondered what recruitment agents use as their formula to convert between salaries and contract rates.
+I've always wondered what recruitment agents use as their formula to convert between salaries and contract rates.

 <!--more-->

-Here&#8217;s a formula (for giving ballpark figures) -- thanks CK:
+Here's a formula (for giving ballpark figures) -- thanks CK:

 Salary divided by 48 weeks, divided by 40 hours, plus 20% (super, training, sick leave, etc) =~ Hourly rate

 For example, $100K =~ $62.50/hour, $150K =~ $93.75/hour.

-Here&#8217;s a quick ready reckoner -- handy to print out when you&#8217;re doing the &#8220;job mambo&#8221;:
+Here's a quick ready reckoner -- handy to print out when you're doing the &#8220;job mambo&#8221;:

 &nbsp;